 Side effects that you should report to your care team as soon as possible:

 Side effects that usually do not require medical attention (report to your care team if they continue or are bothersome):

 This list may not describe all possible side effects.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

-Keep out of the reach of children.
-This medicine can be abused.
-Keep your medicine in a safe place to protect it from theft.
-Do not share this medicine with anyone.
-Selling or giving away this medicine is dangerous and against the law.
+Keep out of the reach of children and pets.
+This medication can be abused.
+Keep your medication in a safe place to protect it from theft.
+Do not share this medication with anyone.
+Selling or giving away this medication is dangerous and against the law.

-This medicine may cause accidental overdose and death if taken by other adults, children, or pets.
-Mix any unused medicine with a substance like cat litter or coffee grounds.
-Then throw the medicine away in a sealed container like a sealed bag or a coffee can with a lid.
-Do not use the medicine after the expiration date.
+This medication may cause accidental overdose and death if taken by other adults, children, or pets.
+Mix any unused medication with a substance like cat litter or coffee grounds.
+Then throw the medication away in a sealed container like a sealed bag or a coffee can with a lid.
+Do not use the medication after the expiration date.